microsoft/powercat-automation-kit/site/content/frequently-asked-questions.md

 # Introduction

-This page contains a set of frequently asked questions related to the Automation Kit.
+This page contains a set of frequently asked questions related to the {{<product-name>}}.
 If you cannot find an answer to a question you have consider creating a [Feature Request](https://github.com/microsoft/powercat-automation-kit/issues/new/choose) to update this page.

 Question groups in this page:
 {{< toc >}}